onestardao/WFGY/TensionUniverse/Experiments/Q121_MVP/README.md

 This MVP page is a first small step toward that definition at the effective layer.

-- Experiment A shows how two personas on the same model can be separated by a scalar alignment tension observable `T_align`.
+- Experiment A shows how two personas on the same model can be separated by a scalar alignment tension observable `T_align`, and how that observable can act as an arbiter between conflicting answers.
-- Experiment B sketches how even a toy sequential environment can expose reward hacking once we track both reward and norm violation at the effective layer.
+- Experiment B is reserved for a small sequential reward hacking example, to expose cases where raw reward looks good while effective layer tension grows.

 Both experiments are intentionally small.
 They are designed to fit inside single cell notebooks with roughly 300 lines of code,